SteveL5/682_Final/README.md

 ## Analysis
   ### Data
-  For this project I used 3 datasets downlaoded from http://opendata.dc.gov.
+  For this project I used 3 datasets from http://opendata.dc.gov.
 First, the Washington D.C.
-Ward shapefile and its accompaning information.
-Second, a point layer for gun crimes committed in Washington D.C. for 2017.
+Ward polygon shapefile and its accompanying information.
+Second, a point layer for gun crimes committed in the city for 2017.
 Finally, another point layer of gunshots detected by ShotSpotter.

   ### Map Creation
   In order to create the two maps displayed below, I used QGIS 3.4.9 and the aformentioned data sets.
 After loading all 3 files into the program I used the function Join by Location with the Ward shapefile.
 Next, in both newly joined files I created a new field titled Crimes_Per for the calcualtions.
 Using the Field Calculator, for the Gun Crime data set I used the following formula: (Gun Crime Incidents by Ward / Population 2010) * 10,000.
 For the ShotSpotter, I used (Shot Spotter Detections by Ward / Population 2010) * 10,000.Once calcualted I editied the symbology of the map to depcited which wards had the highest final count.